-The West Pond dike slopes are approximately 2 horizontal to 1 vertical (2H:1V), except for a short segment on the southeast, which is slightly steeper.
 The vegetation on the dike is maintained to prevent brush, trees, clumping of weeds, etc. that would concentrate flow and lead to the development of erosion rills.
 The interior and exterior slopes are maintained and protected against surface erosion by regular inspections and maintenance, as required, to prevent small erosion areas from developing into larger problem areas.

 Dominion Energy performs annual inspections in accordance with the requirements of the DCR Dam Permit with the most recent inspections on June 17, 2021 (Virginia Electric and Power Company, 2021) and September 20, 2022 (Virginia Electric and Power Company, 2022).
 Dominion Energy evaluates the vegetation on the slopes of the impoundment embankment as part of the annual inspections.
-Current operations at the West Pond call for grass to be mowed 2-3 times per year to control vegetation height.
+Current operations at the East Pond call for grass to be mowed 2-3 times per year to control vegetation height.
 Additionally, in accordance with 40 CFR Section §257.83, annual inspections are performed by a qualified professional engineer with the most recent inspection on June 16, 2022 (WSP, 2022).